"A man appeared on a flaming pie and said unto them...'From this day on, you are Beatles with an "A"' "

 Captain Obvious: "Come Together" informed us that "One and one and one is three" and "He got feet down below his knee".

-Careful With That Axe: The creepy screaming on "Revolution 9", Ringo's quite unsettling "I'VE GOT BLISTERS ON MY FINGERS" at the end of "Helter Skelter", and John Lennon's full-throated scream (after a blistering opening guitar riff) on the single version of "Revolution".
+Careful With That Axe: The creepy screaming on "Revolution 9", Ringo's quite unsettling "I'VE GOT BLISTERS ON MY FINGERS" at the end of "Helter Skelter", and John Lennon's full-throated screams (after a blistering opening guitar riff) on the single version of "Revolution"; he does another one on "I Want You (She's So Heavy)", which is so alarming that somebody off-mic shouts a response.

 Cash Cow Franchise: During the sixties and since 1989.
 A re-release by the Beatles is as newsworthy as a new release by U2.